 There’s a pretty doable minimum spend of $600 each month, and cashback is capped at $60 a month in total.

 Once upon a time, the OCBC 365 was among the top few weekend dining credit cards in Singapore.
-From 1 Oct, the offering will become stronger with 6% cashback dining every day.
+And with 6% cashback on dining (any day), it does seem decent.

 The only saving grace is that almost all your typical everyday expenditure can be counted towards this minimum spend.